The Big Money (film): Cast

-Production and release
+Production

+The film was originally offered to Tony Hancock who turned it down (he had also turned down Jumping for Joy.)

 Ian Carmichael had played a support role in the film of Simon and Laura (1955) for Rank and starred in a significant hit, Private's Progress, for the Boulting Brothers.
 This led to the Rank Organisation offering him a three-picture contract of which this was to be the first.
 Carmichael said the movie would be "a sad disappointment, and, after working in such close accord with John and Roy for twelve weeks, a frustrating and nail biting experience."

 Diana Dors was originally cast as Gloria but turned down the role.
 Belinda Lee played the role instead.
 It was one of several comedies she made at Rank.

 Filming took place at Pinewood in April 1956 and took ten weeks.

 Carmichael says when he read the script he felt the premise was "a good one and the early sequences gave it a promising start" but that "very soon it descended into the broadest comedy cliches."
 He complained to the producer and director who did not share his concern so Carmichael "took the matter higher."

 The Rank Organisation had employed Bryan Forbes as an in-house script doctor and staff writer and he was sent the screenplay.
 He and Carmichel spent two days working out an amended treatment and Forbes went to write up the scenes.
 The executive producer found out about this and pulled Forbes off the film – Carmichael says the movie was shot as per the original script.

+Delayed release

 The film's release was cancelled in July 1956 because Rank Organisation head Sir John Davis thought it was "terrible".
 "It would have been more harmful to the careers of the people in it to have it shown," said Davis in October.
+Filmink argued "We think that Rank simply went off comedy in 1956" and pulling the release of The Big Money "was a big deal for a penny pincher like" Davis.

-Critic Alexander Walker described it in 1993 as "almost indistinguishable from the general run of other Rank products."
+Critic Alexander Walker described the film in 1993 as "almost indistinguishable from the general run of other Rank products."
 Carmichael, then making Brothers in Law said "all I can say is if the powers that be think the film is unfunny I'm relieved they're not going to show it."
 Helpmann said, "I applaud the courage of Mr Davis' decision but I can take no responsibility for the unfunniness of the film."